naomiaro/waveform-playlist/README.md

 var playlist = WaveformPlaylist.init(
   {
-    container: document.getElementById("playlist")
+    container: document.getElementById('playlist'),
   },

-  EventEmitter() //you can pass your own event emitter );
+  // you can pass your own event emitter EventEmitter(),
+);

-//retrieves the event emitter the playlist is using. var ee = playlist.getEventEmitter();
+// retrieves the event emitter the playlist is using. var ee = playlist.getEventEmitter();
 ```